-Pain Concern offers a confidential, anonymous and free telephone and email services to individuals anywhere in the UK through our helpline.
-Calls and emails are answered by trained and skilled Helpline volunteers who will listen empathetically, inform appropriately and signpost accurately with the aim to support and empower callers.
-We are members of the Helpline Partnership and hold The Information Standard Quality Mark for all of our publications.
+Pain Concern offers confidential, anonymous and free telephone and email services to individuals in the UK through our helpline.
+Calls and emails are answered by trained and skilled Helpline volunteers with the aim to support and empower callers.
+We are members of the Helpline Partnership.

-When you contact us, you can expect that you will be listened to and treated with respect and courtesy.
-Our aim is to provide information, support or just a listening ear to people wanting to talk about their own pain or that of a family member or friend.
-We aim to answer all calls within 5 rings during our core operating hours, and to respond to all email contacts within a week, but this depends on our volunteers’ availability.
+We aim to answer all calls within five rings during our core operating hours, and to respond to all email contacts within a week, but this depends on our volunteers’ availability.

 0300 numbers are dedicated to non-profit organisations and are included in any discount schemes or inclusive call minutes that you may have with your landline or mobile phone operators.

 The Pain Concern Helpline is not a substitute for medical care or advice.
 We always suggest that you check with your healthcare professionals if you have any concerns about your condition or treatment.